 Gentle Escalation to Minimize Side Effects

-Dr. Martin carefully adjusts the dosage for each patient, paying close attention to side effects such as:
+I carefully adjust the dosage for each patient, paying close attention to potential side effects such as:

 - Nausea